anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Rename the folder to PHP
+Rename the folder to PHP.
 </p>
 <br />